AlexsLemonade/cranlock/README.md

 This will create a `versions.tsv` file holding the versions of all the R packages installed in your selected docker container, then use that file along with `packages.txt` to generate `dependencies.R`.

+NOTE: `cranlock` may take a while to run with large dependency trees, because we need to visit the web page for each package to get its dependencies.

 ## Development
 This project uses `pipenv`, so when you clone the project run `pipenv install` to install the dependencies.
 To activate a virtual environment, use `pipenv shell`.
 The virtual environment